CAB001 - Advertising Insights

 Accommodation for Students with Disabilities

 The College will provide reasonable accommodation to students with disabilities in order to promote academic success.
-If you require accommodation, contact the Counselling and Disabilities Services Office at ext.
+If you require accommodation, contact the Counselling and Accessibility Services Office at ext.
 22900 to initiate the process for documenting, assessing and implementing your individual accommodation needs.